The most popular streaming platform on the planet now has a premium service. Here's everything you need to know about YouTube Red.

 With its massive library of music videos, it's no surprise that YouTube is also one of the most popular music streaming platforms around, though for standard users wanting to listen to music through YouTube on a mobile device, watching the video is mandatory – the screen has to remain on and you can't multitask with other apps.

-YouTube Red allows users to listen to music in the background, either by turning off the screen, or by leaving the music running while browsing another app.
-This functionality, when coupled with the ad-free playback environment, makes the service a particularly strong music streaming service.
+YouTube Red allows users to listen to music in the background, either by turning off the screen or by leaving the music running while browsing another app.
+This functionality, when coupled with the ad-free playback environment, makes it a particularly strong music streaming service.

 Bundled Google Music subscription

-That includes access to over 35 million songs, the ability to upload 50,000 of you own tracks and Google Play Music's radio functionality.
+That includes access to over 35 million songs, the ability to upload 50,000 of your own tracks and Google Play Music's radio functionality.

 Integration with the YouTube Kids, YouTube Gaming and YouTube Music apps

-As we've already alluded to, YouTube Red works across all the YouTube apps, so parents with kids, gamers and music lovers will be able to access content ad-free via those applications, as well as download clips for offline viewing.
+As we've already alluded to, YouTube Red works across all the YouTube apps, so gamers, music lovers and parents with kids will be able to access content ad-free via those applications, as well as download clips for offline viewing.

 What devices does YouTube Red support?